What is SIGP?

 What does a SIGP application entail?

 The application includes questions and essays.
-Students will respond to questions about their summer experience, interests, and summer budget.
-In addition, the application includes two essays and an optional third essay.
+Students will respond to questions about their career interests and summer experience.
+In addition, students will write and submit one essay and an optional supplemental essay.
 Find the essay questions and steps for how to apply on the SIGP website.

 Is there someone I can talk to about my application materials before submitting?